stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ### NREQ-15 - Clickstream Analytics

-The system MUST collect and ingest clickstream data for use in reports specified in FREQ-XXXX.
+The system MUST collect and ingest clickstream data for use in reports specified in FREQ-17 - FREQ-31.

 #### System Requirements